 DRA is small but mighty.
 In the organization’s 20+ year history, DRA has taken on more than 400 cases and won almost all—achieving dramatic improvements for people with disabilities seeking health care, employment, transportation, education, disaster preparedness planning, voting and housing.

 DRA was founded in 1993 by visionary attorneys and disability advocates Larry Paradis and Sid Wolinsky, who continue to guide the organization.
-DRA’s current Co-Directors of Litigation are Mary-Lee Smith and Stuart Seaborn.
-DRA has seventeen lawyers, many of whom have disabilities.
+DRA’s current Director of Litigation is Mary-Lee Smith.
+DRA has fourteen lawyers, many of whom have disabilities.
 Its lawyers work in multiple practice areas such as education, employment, emergency planning, health care, access to public and private facilities & services, technology, telecommunications, transportation and veterans benefits.

 DRA has a long-standing commitment to educating the next generation of public interest attorneys.
 In the organization’s 20 year history, DRA has trained more than 35 legal fellows—almost all of whom have gone onto careers as public interest attorneys.
 DRA is establishing a Wolinsky Fellowship Program that will provide ongoing, two-year fellowships in honor of DRA’s co-founder Sid Wolinsky.
 If you are interested in applying for a fellowship, please check our active job postings.